 The Carriage Bar where Hershel fell off the wagon after his barn full of walkers were gunned down by Shane.
 Around the corner from here is Steve’s Pharmacy where Glenn & Maggie first did the deed.

-There’s even more to see with the other two Big Zombie Tours from Atlanta Movie Tours.
 There are also smaller tours, such as the Grantville Dead Walking Tour (site of Morgan’s CLEAR apartment), and Walkin’ Dead Haralson Tours (site of the mill where Merle dies).

 For any serious fan of The Walking Dead, taking a pilgrimage to Senoia, GA is a must.
 These Walking Dead tours and filming locations are so much fun and you’ll leave an even bigger fan than you already are!